nakulpandhare/Nakul23-musicboy/README.md

 - 👋 Hi, I'm Nakul Pandhare
-- 👀 I’m interested in Internet of Things and Computer Vision
+- 👀 I’m interested in Robotics and Automation
-- 🌱 I’m currently an Engineering Student
+- 🌱 I’m currently a Master's Student at the University of Stuttgart.

 <!---